coinkite/BBQr/BBQr.md

   X  | Executable data (platform dependant)

 _All other codes are reserved._ Please submit a PR to this repo to add your new types.
-If you are experimenting, please use "X" until your letter is assigned.
+If you are experimenting, please use "B" until your letter is assigned.

 Note that J (JSON) and U (unicode) still require the data to be